dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-internet-access-using-managed-browser-policies.md

     For more information about how to create and deploy policies, see the [Manage settings and features on your devices with Microsoft Intune Policies](manage-settings-and-features-on-your-devices-with-microsoft-intune-policies.md) topic.

-3. Use the following table to help you configure the managed browser policy settings:
+3. Use the following to help you configure the managed browser policy settings:

 	- **Name**.
 Enter a unique name for the managed browser policy to help you identify it in the Intune console.
 	- **Description**.
 Provide a description that gives an overview of the managed browser policy and other relevant information that helps you to locate it.